minicomp/ed/_texts/EN-InterestingSketch-1782.md

 This is the longest letter I have written for sometime.
 I assure you I am quite tired; and as all the family are retired to rest, and I feel myself disposed to steep, I think I had better indulge its influence., Accept every wish that an affectionate heart can offer, from,

-Your sincere friend, Harriot Beaumont.
+Your sincere friend,

+Harriot Beaumont.
 [ 52 ]

 ---

-## LETTER XI.The Honourable Miss Milner to The Hon.
-Miss H. Beaumont.*
+## LETTER XI.
+The Honourable Miss Milner to The Hon.
+Miss H. Beaumont.

-> > St. James’s Street,
+<p align="right">St. James’s Street.</p>

 The long looked for and anxiously expected pleasure of a letter from my Harriot I have at length received.
 I had indeed heard of the melancholy event of Lady beaumont’s, death, and wrote a letter to you on the occasion, which must have miscarried, as you do not mention the receipt of it.